AykutMust/Hyperspaceai/README.md

 # It should output like this

 ![Ekran Görüntüsü (1198)](https://github.com/user-attachments/assets/b9bbfac7-98d5-40c9-b3c6-d5fdd7e843bf)

+#!!!!!
+If you get an error with model registration. download the model to ''cd /root/.aios'' directory... apply hive disconnect and connect commands.

 ## Monitor Logs
 Check the logs to verify that the service is running properly and communicating with the Hive network: